 In 2012 Smith College was named to the President’s Higher Education Community Service Honor Roll by the Corporation for National and Community Service.
-The Honor Roll recognizes higher education institutions that reflect the values of exemplary community service and achieve meaningful outcomes in their communities.
-Smith’s Center for Community Collaboration (CCC) creates and maintains partnerships with community organizations that have connect Smith's educational mission with community-identified projects.
+The honor roll recognizes higher education institutions that reflect the values of exemplary community service and achieve meaningful outcomes in their communities.
+Smith’s Center for Community Collaboration (CCC) creates and maintains partnerships with community organizations that connect Smith's educational mission with community-identified projects.

 The college’s financial education center brings Smith students into local middle and high schools to team-teach financial planning modules on budgeting, saving and investing basics; calculating simple versus compound interest; and understanding the financial benefits of higher education over a lifetime.
 Since 2002 Smith students have led such workshops at John F. Kennedy Middle School and Northampton High School, as well as at high schools, middle schools and centers for teenagers in Amherst, Granby, Greenfield, Holyoke and Springfield.

-More than 3,400 elementary and secondary school students visited the Museum in 2012–13, including hundreds from the Northampton public schools.
+More than 2,300 elementary and secondary school students visited the museum in 2013–14, including hundreds from the Northampton public schools.
 SCMA offers free admission to all school groups and bus subsidies to defray school transportation costs.
 Teachers who reserve a tour can receive a free admission pass to plan their visit in advance.
 Lesson plan ideas are also available on the SCMA website.
-In addition, 75 teachers (most from Hampshire and Hampden counties) attended professional development programs offered by the museum’s education department.
+In addition, 45 teachers (most from Hampshire and Hampden counties) attended professional development programs offered by the museum’s education department.

-Nearly 2,000 people—parents, guardians, and children—participated in the Museum’s two free Family Days and 13 other family programs in 2012-13, with Family Days program materials offered in Spanish and English.
+More than a thousand parents, guardians and children participated in the museum’s free Family Afternoon and Hands-on Family Fun! programs at Second Fridays in 2013–14, with Family Afternoon program materials offered in Spanish and English.

-Open year-round, six days per week (Tuesday–Sunday) and closed only on Mondays and major holidays, the Museum is committed to providing broad access to its collections, exhibitions, and programs.
-Museum admission is fully waived for all visitors on more than 20 days each year, including Second Fridays, Family Days, Smith Family Weekend, Smith Commencement/Reunion Weekends, International Museum Day, and Family Days.
-As part of the Blue Star Museums program, free admission is also offered to active-duty service personnel and their families from Memorial Day through Labor Day.
+Open year-round, six days a week (Tuesday–Sunday) and closed only on Mondays and major holidays, the museum is committed to providing broad access to its collections, exhibitions and programs.
+Museum admission is fully waived for all visitors on more than 20 days each year, including Second Fridays, Family Days, Smith Family Weekend, Smith Commencement/Reunion Weekends, International Museum Day and Family Days.
+As part of the Blue Star Museums program, the museum offers free admission to active-duty service personnel and their families from Memorial Day through Labor Day.

 Free access to SCMA is available to public library cardholders at many local and regional libraries via the SCMA Library Pass Partners Program.
+More than 35 libraries participate in the SCMA Library Pass Partners Program each year, providing essential support for the museum’s exhibitions and public programs.
 Libraries may purchase passes through the Museum's Membership Office: email@example.com or (413) 585-2777.
-Approximately 25 libraries participate in the SCMA Library Pass Partners Program each year, providing essential support for the Museum’s exhibitions and public programs.
+For a list of participating libraries and information about how to become a Library Pass Partner, visit: www.smith.edu/artmuseum/Visit/Planning-a-Visit2/Library-Pass-Program.